mrfiskare/angular17-skeleton/README.md

 ## Description

-This app was created the test the brand new _(and currently experimental)_ Angular Material 3 with the new Material You design language.
+This app was created to serve as an Angular 17 skeleton for my future projects.

+It has the basics set up, such as gitignore, routing, Angular Material, Bootstrap, Prettier etc.
 Additionally, the project can be compiled into a single JavaScript file _(Angular Element / Webcomponent)_.

 ## Requirements: